irmen/prog8/docs/source/programming.rst

     This is a named position in your code where you can jump to from another place.
     You can jump to it with a jump statement elsewhere.
 It is also possible to use a subroutine call to a label (but without parameters and return value).
+    A label is an identifier followed by a colon ``:``.
+It's ok to put the next statement on the same line, immediately after the label.

 Scope
     Also known as 'namespace', this is a named box around the symbols defined in it.